greatscottgadgets/ViewSB/README.md

 # ViewSB: open-source USB Analyzer software

+## ⚠️ This repository is archived.
+ViewSB is no longer being developed and has been replaced by [Packetry](https://github.com/greatscottgadgets/packetry).

 ViewSB is a USB analyzer that supports various capture backends including [GreatFET](https://greatscottgadgets.com/greatfet), [OpenVizsla](https://github.com/openvizsla/ov_ftdi), and [usbmon](https://www.kernel.org/doc/Documentation/usb/usbmon.txt).

 --------------------